Knowing your audience better can turn this year super profitable for your business.

 Target audiences are essential in marketing.
 So let’s learn everything about it, including the benefits of getting to the right target market and how to find your target audience.

-What is a Target Audience? – Definition
+What is Target Audience — A Simple Definition

 Benefits of Defining Your Target Audience

-What are the Different Types of Target Audience?
+Types of Target Audiences

-Most businesses will likely deal with multiple “types” of ideal prospects — e.g. when your product solves a problem common to both working women and college students.
+Most businesses will likely deal with multiple “types” of ideal prospects — e.g., when your product solves a problem common to both working women and college students.

 We segment our target audience into different “Customer Avatars” or “Buyer Personas” when this happens.
 This segmentation can happen based on various considerations.
 Some of the key ones are as listed below:

-- Psychographics: Core Values, Personal beliefs, Hobbies & pass time activities, Professional interests, Personality types, Lifestyle choices, etc.
+- Psychographics: Core Values, personal beliefs, hobbies & pass time activities, professional interests, Personality types, lifestyle choices, etc.

-- Geographics: Local businesses, Same city or state, Particular country or international targeting, etc.
+- Geographics: Local businesses, Same city or state, Particular country or international targeting, etc

 Examples of classification of target audiences: